tbsdvl/vaporize/README.md

 ```

 ## Description
 `vaporize` will scan a TypeScript or JavaScript file that uses ESM syntax and find references to imported modules.
 Each file is copied into a temporary directory excluding unused modules if any are found.
-The temporary directory of copied files is used as a safety net to compile a build of JavaScript files using `tsc`.
+The temporary directory is used as a safety net to compile a build of JavaScript files using `tsc`.
 Files are only overwritten with text from the copies if the temporary directory successfully created a build without any errors at compile time.
 The temporary directory is deleted once the build completes or if any errors occur during compilation.

 ## Example